Separatist movements of India: Causes

 Finally, the various counter-insurgent movements initiated by the government has often backfired and resulted in more insurgency.
 A vicious cycle often happens where the government resorts to the use of excessive force resulting in even more people joining insurgent groups.
 Like, in the case of the Aizawl airstrike, Pu Zoramthanga, who went on to become the Chief Minister of Mizoram in 1998, once said that the main reason he joined the MNF and became a rebel was the "relentless bombing of Aizawl in 1966".
 In Kashmir, Human Rights Watch has stated in a 1993 report that Indian security forces "assaulted civilians during search operations, tortured and summarily executed detainees in custody and murdered civilians in reprisal attacks"; according to the report, militants had also targeted civilians, but to a lesser extent than security forces.
 Rape was regularly used as a means to "punish and humiliate" communities.
 In response, the Indian Army claims that 97% of the reports about the human rights abuse are "fake or motivated" based on the investigation performed by the Army.
 However, a report by the US State Department said, "Indian authorities use Armed Forces Special Powers Act (AFSPA) to avoid holding its security forces responsible for the deaths of civilians in Jammu and Kashmir."
 These human rights violations are said to have contributed to the rise of resistance in Kashmir.
 According to the Home Ministry, "A total of 120 incidents have been reported till July 15 this year while 188 incidents were reported last year.
 But what is causing a serious concern is the number of local terrorists getting killed indicating that recruitment is on the rise in the valley."

 Acts intended to curb terrorism like the Armed Forces (Special Powers) Act and Unlawful Activities (Prevention) Act has been criticized by many human rights organizations.
 The South Asian Human Rights Documentation Centre argues that the governments' call for increased force is part of the insurgency problem.This reasoning exemplifies the vicious cycle which has been instituted in the North East due to the AFSPA.
 The use of the AFSPA pushes the demand for more autonomy, giving the people of the North East more reason to want to secede from a state which enacts such powers and the agitation which ensues continues to justify the use of the AFSPA from the point of view of the Indian Government.

-Naxal-Maoist insurgency
+Naxalite-Maoist insurgency

 The Naxalite–Maoist insurgency is an ongoing conflict between Maoist groups known as Naxalites or Naxals, and the Indian government.
 It started with an armed uprising initiated in 1967 by a radical faction of the Communist Party of India (Marxist) (CPI-M) led by Charu Majumdar, Kanu Sanyal, and Jangal Santhal.
 Former Prime Minister Manmohan Singh has called it the, "biggest threat to internal security."